 At Las Fallas, anything that goes BOOM, goes.

 As the sun sets and the sky dims, the festivities do not.
-Fireworks pop & crack each evening above the old riverbed, growing bigger and more spectacular with each passing day.
+Fireworks pop & crackle each evening above the old riverbed, growing bigger and more spectacular with each passing day.
 Glittering lights sparkle all over the city, their florescent beams reflecting in the heavy smoke of the street stalls and firecrackers.

 Turning into any given plaza may lead you toward another incredible ninot, a spontaneous dance party, a court of falleras… or all three.
 The music, dancing, fireworks and festivities grow increasingly later and louder as each day passes, until the culmination of la cremà or the La Nit de Foc on the final night.